MapleCCC/importall/README.md

 1. *Wild card import*.

-    Wild card import the `importall` module, then all names are imported to the current module.
+    Wild card import the `importall` module, then all names are imported to the current namespace.

     ```python
     from importall import *